grommet/html-jsx-loader/README.md

 }
 ```

 Then, the expected **src** path of the image tag will be: 'server/image.png'.
-If the query is not specified the corresponding variable in the HTML will not change.
+If the query is not specified, the corresponding variable in the HTML will not change.